-Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation 1.4.2 (C) Effectively support and LOS wording changed from Effectively Financial incentives are broader than Standard consultation through administer financial incentives to administer grants within this Activity previously indicated. elevation into the Consultation support regeneration outcomes (including Heritage Incentive Grants, Document.
-Enliven Places, Innovation and

-Sustainability) to Effectively support and administer financial incentives to support regeneration outcomes Target changed from 100% compliance with agreed management and administration procedures for grants to 100% compliance with agreed management and administration procedures for grants Method of Measurement changed from, Grant reports to Committee/Council to include year to date summary.
+Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation 17.0.20.5 (C) Effectively support and Change from draft to final LTP24: Change in The change in LOS number was to Standard consultation through administer financial incentives to LOS number from 1.4.2 to 17.0.20.5. distinguish the difference from the elevation into the Consultation support regeneration outcomes previous LOS where the Heritage aspect Document. was included.
+LOS 1.4.2 (referenced in the Strategic Planning and Resource LOS wording changed from Effectively Consents Activity) has since been administer grants within this Activity removed with the rationale of "Removal (including Heritage Incentive Grants, Enliven of specific heritage grants.
+The heritage Places, Innovation and Sustainability) to outcomes are provided for under the Effectively support and administer financial wider Strengthening Communities Fund incentives to support regeneration outcomes and covered by Level of Service 2.3.1.1 (Provide and manage funding for Target changed from 100% compliance with initiatives that facilitate resilient and agreed management and administration active communities owning their own procedures for grants to 100% compliance future). with agreed management and administration procedures for grants Method of Measurement changed from, Grant Financial incentives are broader than reports to Committee/Council to include year previously indicated. to date summary.
 Reports demonstrate 100% compliance to Reports to Council include year to date summary.
-Reports demonstrate 100% compliance 17.0.20.2 (C) Provide regeneration programme report/s to Council, that report on regeneration projects in the Central City and priority Suburban Centres LOS Description changed from Place- based policy and planning advice to support integrated urban regeneration, city identity, community leadership and placemaking.
-The target changed from Provide annual regeneration programme report/s to Council, that report on: Central City regeneration projects, including a focus on residential development (P8011) Regeneration projects in priority Suburban Centres Annual Heritage Festival The LOS Description changed to Provide regeneration programme Previous Central City targets had a focus on residential development (Project 8011), acknowledging this wasn't framed exclusively.
-Looking ahead, the programme will take a strategic view of the Central City to enable aligned delivery of future projects and an improved investment prospectus, while continuing the vacant sites programme and focusing P8011 work toward the South-East Central neighbourhood.
-Previous targets directed work towards all priority Suburban Centres'; the change is nuanced but reflects decisions to split the City's spatial Standard consultation through elevation into the Consultation Document.
+Reports demonstrate 100% compliance 17.0.20.2 (C) Provide regeneration LOS Description changed from Place-based Previous Central City targets had a focus Standard consultation through programme report/s to Council, that policy and planning advice to support on residential development (Project elevation into the Consultation report on regeneration projects in the integrated urban regeneration, city identity, 8011), acknowledging this wasn't framed Document.
+Central City and priority Suburban community leadership and placemaking. exclusively.
+Looking ahead, the Centres The target changed from Provide annual programme will take a strategic view of regeneration programme report/s to Council, the Central City to enable aligned that report on: delivery of future projects and an improved investment prospectus, while continuing the vacant sites programme